Logo Voyage

 By Bike

 Bicycles are an excellent way to get around the park.
 They can be rented for 30,000 dong/hour, 100,000 dong/half day or 150,000 dong/day (December 2024).
 Bike rental officially starts at 5:30 and closes 18:30 all days.
+Bicycles are to be returned each day before closing, and not kept for 24-hour periods, though it's unclear whether this is enforced.
 The rental office is located a bit down the road, turning left after you hopped off the ferry.
 Both city bikes and mountain bikes are available, as well as bikes for children.
 Bikes are generally not in top condition.
 Make sure to check for faulty or squeaky brakes, broken gear levers, wonky pedals, loose seats, and optionally, missing stands or splash protectors.
 Locks are generally not provided.
 There are some reports of other visitors "accidentally" taking your top-condition rental bike instead of their own faulty rental bike.
 This shouldn't pose a problem when returning your bike, but does provide a nuisance to your trip.

-Cycling is not that easy on all the paths but this depends on the season too.
+Cycling is mainly for the main north-south road (paved, but not smooth everywhere), the road to and beyond the Crocodile Lake trailhead (pave up to the trailhead, dirt after that), and the side road east to Heaven's Rapids through the "botanical garden" area (dirt, often smooth).
+The smaller trails are not intended for bicycles, and in some cases bicycles may be explicitly banned on them.
 Be prepared to have trips cycling and walking alternately.
 The main road, from the park entrance at least up to the hiking trail to crocodile lake (9km away) is made up of wide concrete slabs.
 Especially the first few kilometers are quite deteriorated and make for an occasional bumpy ride.
 Road conditions improve further down the road.

 There are a couple of shelters, as well as rest stations with beverages and snacks along the first few kilometers of the road in the park, as these are still walkable from the park entrance.
-Further down there are few, possible none, so stock up before you set off on bike.
+Further down there are at least a couple couple more, but they may only be open at peak times, or not at all, so stock up before you set off on bike.

 Do

-Go East - a British ape charity - have a gibbon sanctuary just outside the park, and have helped the park organise a Wild Gibbon Trek[dead link].
+• Go East - a British ape charity have helped the park organise a Wild Gibbon Trek[dead link].
 The guides seem to take pride in their work, even if they aren't always able to speak English, and following (truly wild) gibbons around the jungle is cool.
 Tours start around 5 AM year round.
 As the gibbons sing around sunrise, this means that in summertime the tour may be a bit rushed to be in the jungle on time, whereas in wintertime, you may be asked to sit and wait for a bit outside the trail by your guide.
 The trek can be booked a day prior through the headquarters inside of the park, or through the official Nam Cat Tien Park email address.
 900,000 dong per person (December 2024).
 If you're not sleeping inside of the park, make sure to inquire about an early ferry to take you across the river.

 Eat

-There are two restaurants at the park headquarters.
-The more pleasant one ('Yellow bamboo') is behind the main office of the park headquarters.
-It is cafe-style with good, reasonably priced food, and a view to the river.
+There are two restaurants in the park headquarters area.
+The more pleasant one ('Yellow Bamboo') is a few hundred meters south of park reception on the west side of the road.
+It is cafe-style with good, reasonably priced food, and a slight view of the river.
+Mains start at about 100,000 dong as of April 2026.
 The second restaurant ('Dipterocarpus') is around 100 m south.

 The Forest Floor lodge offers pricier but better food to non-residents.
-It's about a mile away from the park headquarters, so bring a torch if you're staying in the park and walking up there.
+It's about a mile away north of the park headquarters, so bring a torch if you're staying in the park and walking up there.

 Drink